-The projector provides a VGA input socket that allows you to connect it to a laptop or desktop computer.
+The projector provides a VGA and DVI input sockets that allow you to connect it to a notebook or desktop computer.

-Additionally, you can also connect the projector to a computer via the USB cable so you can perform paging operations of the application on the PC or notebook. (see "Remote paging operations" on page 26).
+Additionally, you can also connect the projector to a computer via the USB cable so you can perform paging operations of the application on the PC or notebook. (see "Remote paging operations" on page 30).

-To connect the projector to a laptop or desktop computer:
+To connect the projector to a notebook or desktop computer (either through a VGA cable or VGA-DVI cable):

-- Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - Connect the other end of the VGA cable to the D-SUB/COMP IN signal input socket on the projector. - 3.
-If you wish to use the remote paging function (see "Remote paging operations" on page 26), take the supplied USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector. - 4.
-Take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the Audio socket of the projector.
+With a VGA cable: With a VGA-DVI cable: Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer.
+Connect the other end of the VGA cable to the D-SUB/COMP IN signal input socket on the projector.
+Take a VGA-DVI cable and connect the VGA end to the D-Sub output socket of the computer.
+Connect the DVI end of the VGA-DVI cable to the DVI-I signal input socket on the projector.

+- If you wish to use the remote paging function (see "Remote paging operations" on page 30), take the supplied USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector. - 4.
+If you wish to make use of the projector (mixed mono) speaker in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO IN socket of the projector. - 5.
+If you wish, you can use another suitable audio cable and connect one end of the cable to the Audio OUT socket of the projector, and the other end to your external speakers (not supplied). - The audio output is a mixed mono signal and controlled by the projector Volume and Mute settings.